fiatjaf/gitstr/README.md

 Then call `git send <commit>` (you can use `HEAD^` for the last commit and other git tricks here).
 You'll be asked some questions (which you can also answer with flags, see `git str send --help`) and the patch will be sent.
 You can also give a path to a patch file generated with `git format-patch` too instead.

+### Sending patches to repositories that haven't announced themselves

+You can pass `--dangling` to `git str send` and that will happen.
+Later anyone can download that patch by specifying its `nevent1` code on `git str download <nevent1...>`.

 ## Contributing to this repository

 Send your patches to `naddr1qqrxw6t5wd68yqg5waehxw309aex2mrp0yhxgctdw4eju6t0qyt8wumn8ghj7un9d3shjtnwdaehgu3wvfskueqpzemhxue69uhhyetvv9ujuurjd9kkzmpwdejhgq3q80cvv07tjdrrgpa0j7j7tmnyl2yr6yr7l8j4s3evf6u64th6gkwsxpqqqpmejeaalw2`.